hidem1129-oss/Modular-Factory-System/README.md

 It combines:

-- Raspberry Pi 5 as the host controller
+- Raspberry Pi 5 as the host platform
 - Raspberry Pi Pico-based distributed I²C nodes
 - custom PCBs for control, sensing, wiring, and power monitoring
 - real actuators and sensors